CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

 very fast.

 A version control system records and manages changes to files over time.
-A version control system will have mechnisms that allow you to see the differences between versions and revert back to earlier versions of files being managed.
+A version control system will have mechanisms that allow you to see the differences between versions and revert back to earlier versions of files being managed.
 Generally speaking, most people's idea of version control is to create copies of files and archive them in a series of directories on their file system.
-This is very error prone as one file copy mistake and you could overwrite a file by mistake.
+This is prone to error as one file copy mistake and you could lose a lot of work by mistake.
 Also, this method rarely works when multiple people are modifying the same files at the same time.

 A Git repository, or repo for short, is a group of files that are tracked as a project.
-A Git repo can reside on your computer, but the repository must be hosted on a server if two or more people are going to access the repository.
+A Git repository can reside on your computer, but the repository must be hosted on a server if two or more people are going to access the repository.
 [GitHub](https://github.com/) is the largest online host of Git repositories on the Internet.
 GitHub also serves as a community for developers.
-GitHub is free, but any repositories you create and host on GitHub must be public.
+GitHub is free, but any repositories you create and host on GitHub with a free account must be public.
 Private repositories are supported with a [paid subscription account upgrade](https://github.com/account/upgrade).

 ### Exercise 1: Creating a GitHub Account